-Procurement Code Exemption Fuels Management Services Procurements - Procurement of Fuels, Emission Allowances, and Associated Transport
+Procurement Code Exemption Fuels Management Services Procurements - Procurement of Fuels, Emission Allowances, and Associated Transportation

-Scope of Procurement Code Exemption: Fuel Management Services (FMS) Department develops and administers cost-effective strategies for the procurement of fuel, emission allowances, and associated transportation.
+Scope of Procurement Code Exemption: Fuel Management Services (FMS) Department develops and administers cost-effective strategies for the procurement of fuel (see note 1), emission allowances, and associated transportation.
 JEA recognizes that the procurement of fuel, emission allowances and associated transportation is sufficiently different from the procurement of other supplies and services required by JEA.
 This procurement exemption supplements JEA's Procurement Code to provide JEA staff with the authority to make timely procurement commitments and to effectively participate in fuel, emission allowance, and transportation (including customs fees) markets.
 It governs the procurement of fuel, emission allowances and associated transportation notwithstanding any provision in JEA's Procurement Code or current Florida State Statute to the contrary.

-Agreement Amount Contract Signatory Authority \$50,000,000 JEA Board (Per Delegation of Authority) Contracts or Approval for the \$35,000,000 to \$50,000,000 Chief Executive Officer Procurement or Sale of Fuels \$20,000,000 to \$35,000,000 Chief Financial Officer and Chief Operating Officer Management Services \$10,000,000 to \$20,000,000 VP Electric Systems < \$10,000,000 Senior Director, Energy Operations
+Agreement Amount Contract Signatory Authority \$100,000,000 JEA Board (Per Delegation of Authority) Contracts or \$35,000,000 to \$100,000,000 Procurement or \$20,000,000 to \$35,000,000 Management \$10,000,000 to \$20,000,000 Services \$20,000,000 <\$10,000,000 Chief Executive Officer Chief Financial Officer and Chief Operating Officer VP Electric Systems < \$10,000,000 Senior Director, Energy Operations